by David Glen Robinson

 The SANCTUARY CITY of urban New York is anything but a refuge; playwright Majok portrays a dark world lit only by the tenuous flame of friendship.
 Her ninety-minute piece grips and provides an unexpected, devastating twist.

 Ground Floor Theatre's Sanctuary City plays on a starkly bare stage where the principal set pieces are metal scaffolding units and the principal decoration is a dark urban mural with random tagging.
 This set could represent anywhere or nowhere.
 There's a sense of brooding about it.
 It looks like a prison or a random inhabited space in a wasteland.
 In a sense, it is both.
-The lives here are those of "B" and "G," …
+The lives here are those of "B" and "G," prisoners …

 by Justin M. West